jdart1/arasan-chess/README.md

 Many aspects of Arasan's behavior can be modified by changing the arasan.rc file that is installed in the program directory.
 See comments in this file for details.
-If you do change it, I recommend retaining a backup copy so you can restore the default settings if you make a mis- take or later decide you don't like your changes.
+If you do change it, I recommend retaining a backup copy so you can restore the default settings if you make a mistake or later decide you don't like your changes.
 You don't have to use this file to configure Arasan.
 Most of the options in it can also be set from a GUI that understands the UCI or CECP protocol, although there are some settings that are only in the arasan.rc file presently.